 - You are eligible for the Faculty of Law Undergraduate Award of Excellence for BIPOC students.

 - You are eligible for all UCalgary Law awards, scholarships and bursaries.

 - The Peter Freeman, QC Bursary for Aboriginal Students in Law is given specifically to Indigenous students who meet the criteria.

-- Inter Pipeline Award for Indigenous Law Students, offered annually to an Indigenous student entering the JD program, based on academic merit.
+- The Inter Pipeline Award for Indigenous Law Students, offered annually to an Indigenous student entering the JD program, based on academic merit.

-- Hersh E. Wolch, QC Memorial Scholarship for Indigenous Law Students (renewable), offered to an Indigenous student entering the JD program.
+- The Hersh E. Wolch, QC Memorial Scholarship for Indigenous Law Students (renewable), offered to an Indigenous student entering the JD program.

 - Writing Symbols Lodge can provide information about post-secondary sponsorship and other sources of financial support.

 Indigenous Law Club